signl4/docs/integrations/netdata/netdata.md

 # SIGNL4 Integration with Netdata

-[Netdata](https://www.netdata.cloud/) is a real-time observability platform for infrastructure, containers, apps, and hardware.
-It offers per-second metrics, automated dashboards, AI/ML-based anomaly detection, alerting, log management, and scales to many nodes without centralizing all data.
+[Netdata](https://www.netdata.cloud/) is a real-time observability platform for infrastructure, containers, applications, and hardware.
+It provides per-second metrics, automated dashboards, AI/ML-based anomaly detection, alerting, and log management, and it scales to large environments without requiring all data to be centralized.

-SIGNL4 adds reliable mobile alerting to Netdata with features like mobile app, push notifications, SMS messaging, voice calls, automated escalations, and on-call duty scheduling.
-SIGNL4 ensures that critical alerts reliably reach the responsible personnel – anytime, anywhere.
+SIGNL4 enhances Netdata with reliable mobile alerting, including a mobile app, push notifications, SMS messages, voice calls, automated escalations, and on-call scheduling.
+SIGNL4 ensures that critical alerts reach the right people reliably – anytime, anywhere.

 ## Prerequisites
 A SIGNL4 (https://www.signl4.com) account